GiovannaK/taskway-client/README.md

 # Features

 ## PROGRESSIVE WEB APP
-- This application has PWA functionalitites
+- This application has PWA features

 ## WORKSPACES